juliaguida/oystercard/apprenticeship_module_outlines.md

 For this module there are several options.
 You should take a moment to decide which is the right one for you before getting started.
 If you choose something and regret it, go back and choose something else! :)

-* Create a JS app that fulfills the [Office Management Challenge user stories](https://github.com/makersacademy/office-management-challenge#task)
+* Create a JS app that fulfils the [Office Management Challenge user stories](https://github.com/makersacademy/office-management-challenge#task)
    - A familiar problem in a new language
    - Do this one if you would like to focus on basic Javascript syntax
    - You can either create a new repo or fork/clone this one and remove all the Ruby
    - STRETCH: Can you extend the challenge to include a simple user interface?
-* Create a JS app that fullfills the [Takeaway Challenge user stories](https://github.com/makersacademy/takeaway-challenge#task)
+* Create a JS app that fulfils the [Takeaway Challenge user stories](https://github.com/makersacademy/takeaway-challenge#task)
-   - Towards the end of the Takeaway challenge, you'll have fun sending text messages with the Twilion API! :)
+   - Towards the end of the Takeaway challenge, you'll have fun sending text messages with the Twilio API! :)
    - Do this one if you want something a little bit more challenging
    - You can either create a new repo or fork/clone this one and remove all the Ruby
    - STRETCH: Can you extend the challenge to include a simple user interface?